rcabotaje/cse15l-lab-reports/LabReport1.md

 Under "Additional Accounts" you'll see your course-specific username(s).
 Click the course you're looking for (in this case cse15l).
 ![Image](1.png)

-Once clicked you'll see your username and "Global Password Change" Tool.
-Click it.
+Once clicked, you'll see your username and "Global Password Change" Tool.
+Click it.:
 ![Image](2.png)

-Then click "Proceed to the Password Change Tool"
+Then click "Proceed to the Password Change Tool":
 ![Image](3.png)

 Enter your course-specific username (in this case the cse15l*****):
 ![Image](4.png)

-Click I want to change my course-specific password:
+Click "I want to reset my course-specific account password".:
 ![Image](5.png)

 Change your password: